jfhmunhoz/opengl-fps-game/README.md

     The object of the robot was instaced multiple times, one for each enemy, which spawn in a decreasing time interval up to a max of 20 simultaneous enemies.

 * **Intersection Tests:**
-    [List the three types of collision tests implemented (e.g., sphere-sphere, AABB-AABB, point-plane) and explain the purpose of each in the application.
-E.g., "AABB-AABB collision is used to prevent the player from passing through walls.
-Sphere-sphere collision detects when the player's projectile hits an enemy."
-Remember to mention that the implementation is in the `collisions.cpp` file.]

 * **Lighting Models (Diffuse and Blinn-Phong):**
     Pingu and the gun use the Blinn-Phong lighting model.
 All other objects (besides the sphere which has a procedural logic independent of light sources) use Diffuse model.